SModelS/smodels/docs/manual/source/Decomposition.rst

 ^^^^^^^^^^^^^^^^

-In case of small mass differences, the decay of an :ref:`intermediate state <odd states>` to a nearly degenerate one will in most cases produce soft :ref:`final states <final states>`, which can not be experimentally detected.
+In case of small mass differences, the decay of an :ref:`intermediate state <odd states>` to a nearly degenerate one will in most cases produce soft :ref:`final states <final statesEven>`, which can not be experimentally detected.
-Consequently, it is a good approximation to neglect the soft :ref:`final states <final states>` and *compress* the respective decay, as shown below:
+Consequently, it is a good approximation to neglect the soft :ref:`final states <final statesEven>` and *compress* the respective decay, as shown below:

 .. _massCompfig: